 28. Bottom trawl and midwater trawl gear is used to target both C. gunnari and Patagonian toothfish (Dissostichus eleginoides) in Division 58.5.2.
 The potential impacts of fishing gear on benthic communities are limited by the small area of commercial trawl grounds, a strategy of fishing trawling gear lightly and the protection of large areas sensitive to the effects of bottom trawling within the Heard Island and McDonald Islands Marine Reserve, an IUCN Category 1a reserve, where fishing is prohibited.
-This marine reserve covers a total area of 71 200 km, which in March 2014 was extended by 6 200 km.
+This marine reserve covers a total area of 71 200 km, including an additional 6 200 km that was added in March 2014.